 They accepted and listed in Quicken.

-If you need to import QFX files you need to disconnect the account before importing from direct download to import into that account.
+You need to disconnect the account before importing from direct download to import QFX files into that account.
 For Quicken there is an easy way not to touch that account, just import into the new account (called "IMPORT" in these case).
 And have that (called "Checking" in these case) account untouched.

 For example, let's say you have another account.
 Click 'Tools' - 'Add Account'.

 And you don't want to mess up your existing setup and connection.
 Click on 'I want to enter my transactions manually'.

 You can review transactions here, like your special separate place and then you select the transactions, click first one - hold Shift Button - click last one.

 Move transactions to Checking and click 'Ok'.